dangrunebaum/dangrunebaum.github.io/met-quant/README.md

 ## This data visualization seeks to answer the question: Can the cultures of the Met serve as a lens for human history?

 ## Abstract
 The vast size of the Metropolitan Museum of Art's collection presented the opportunity to utilize it as a proxy for understanding the interaction of civilizations over time.
-I was interested to learn if the almost 500,000 objects theirein contained a hidden story that could be uncovered with visualization techniques.
+I was interested to learn if its almost 500,000 objects contained a hidden story that could be uncovered with visualization techniques.

 ## Quantitative Summation
 Utilizing the cultures column in the Met's collection database, I first constructed a bar graph summarizing the top ten cultures present in the museum. ![Bar Chart](https://github.com/dangrunebaum/dangrunebaum.github.io/blob/master/met-quant/1.%20cultures-bar-chart.png)